nejyeah/DeepPicker-python/README.md

     > sudo apt-get install python-scipy

 ## 3. Training model
-The main script for trainig a model is `train.py`.
+The main script for training a model is `train.py`.
 There are 4 ways to train a CNN model.

-Type 1: it is for single-molecule and trained with a semi-automated manner.
+Type 1: It is for single-molecule and trained with a semi-automated manner.
 Load the training data from micrograph directory directly.

-Type 2: it is for multi-molecules and trained with a cross-molecule manner .
-Load the training data from numpy data struct files.
-This is the only way to train a cross-molecule model.
+Type 2: It is for multi-molecules and trained with a cross-molecule manner.
+It coorperates with script `extractData.py` to train a cross-molecule model (see Section 3.2).

+Type 3: Load the training data from pre-picked results.
+It is used for iterative training.

-Type 3: Load the training data from the relion `.star` file.
+Type 4: Load the training data from the relion `.star` file.
 The `.star` should contain all the training positive samples.
-It can be a `classification2D.star` or `classification3D.star` file.
-The program will extract all the particles in the `.star` file as the positive training samples to train a CNN model.
+It can be a `classification2D.star`.
+The program will extract all the particles in the `.star` file as the positive samples to train a CNN model.

-Type 4: Load the training data from pre-picked results.
-It is used for iterative training.

 All the following demo command can be found in the `Makefile`.

 ### 3.1 Train Type 1
-Options for training directly from micrographs directory:
+Options for training model in a semi-automated manner:

     --train_type, 1, specify the training type
     --train_inputDir, string, specify the directory of micrograph files, like '/media/bioserver1/Data/paper_test/trpv1/train/'
-    --particle_size, int, the size of the particle --mrc_number, int, the default value is -1, so all the micrographs with coordinate file will be used for training.
+    --particle_size, int, the size of the particle --mrc_number, int, the default value is -1, so all the micrographs with coordinate files will be used for training.
-    --particle_number, int, the default value is -1, so all the particles extracted will be used as training samples.
+    --particle_number, int, the default value is -1, so all the extracted particles will be used as training samples.
     --coordinate_symbol, string, the symbol of the coordinate file, like '_manualpick'.
 The coordinate files should be in the same directory as micrographs.
     --model_save_dir, string, specify the diretory to save the model.
     --model_save_file, string, specify the file to save the model.